pyTooling/pyTooling/doc/index.rst

 ============

 pyTooling provides an :ref:`enhanced meta-class <META>` called :py:class:`~pyTooling.MetaClasses.ExtendedType`.
-This meta-classes allows to implemented :ref:`singletons <META/Singleton>`, :ref:`slotted types <META/Slotted>` and
+This meta-classes allows to implement :ref:`abstract methods <META/Abstract>`, :ref:`singletons <META/Singleton>`,
-combinations thereof.
+:ref:`slotted types <META/Slotted>` and combinations thereof.

+:pycode:`class MyClass(metaclass=ExtendedType):`
+  A class definition using that meta-class can implement :ref:`abstract methods <META/Abstract>` using decorators :pycode:`@abstractmethod` or :pycode:`@mustoverride`.

+:pycode:`class MyClass(metaclass=ExtendedType, singleton=True):`
-A class created with enabled :ref:`singleton <META/Singleton>` behavior allows only a single instance to exist.
-If a further instance is going to be created, a cached instance of the previously created instance will be returned.
+  A class defined with enabled :ref:`singleton <META/Singleton>` behavior allows only a single instance of that class to exist.
+If another instance is going to be created, a previously cached instance of that class will be returned.

-The slotted type behavior is inherited to all derived classes

-* :py:class:`~pyTooling.MetaClasses.Overloading` |br|
-  ``Overloading`` allows method overloading in Python classes.
-It dispatches method calls based on method signatures (type annotations).
-* :py:class:`~pyTooling.MetaClasses.Singleton` |br|
-  A class created from meta-class ``Singleton`` allows only a single instance to exist.
-If a further instance is tried to be created, a cached instance will be returned.
-* :py:class:`~pyTooling.MetaClasses.SlottedType` |br|
-  All type-annotated fields in a class get stored in a slot rather than in ``__dict__``.
+:pycode:`class MyClass(metaclass=ExtendedType, useSlots=True):`
+  A class defined with enabled :ref:`useSlots <META/Slotted>` behavior stores instance fields in slots.
+The meta-class, translates all type-annotated fields in a class definition into slots.
+Slots allow a more efficient field storage and access compared to dynamically stored and accessed fields hosted by ``__dict__``.
 This improves the memory footprint as well as the field access performance of all class instances.
-The behavior is automatically inherited to all derived classes.
+This behavior is automatically inherited to all derived classes.

+:pycode:`class MyClass(ObjectWithSlots):`
+  A class definition deriving from :py:class:`~pyTooling.MetaClasses.ObjectWithSlots` will bring the slotted type behavior to that class and all derived classes.

 Packaging